-This hosted trip maximizes your time on the water with up to six full guided days at a comfortable 2:1 angler-to-guide ratio aboard power drifters or canoes.
+This hosted trip maximizes your time on the water with up to six full guided days at a comfortable 2:1 angler-to-guide ratio aboard drift boats, power drifter, inflatable kayaks or walk and wade opportunities.
 Guides often provide complimentary one-on-one time for those refining spey casting or swing techniques.
 The program blends floating productive river sections with wading opportunities, remaining flexible based on conditions, angler preferences, and mobility.

 Steelhead in Alaska